Actions and Triggers

 Ryax Types

-Ryax Actions IOs are typed.
+Ryax Actions inputs and outputs are typed.
 Here is the list of available types:

 Type